-Tryptone, proteose peptone and beef extract serves as sources of carbon, nitrogen, amino acids, vitamins and essential growth nutrients.
-Oxgall and sodium azide inhibits most of the other accompyning bacteria.
-Esculin in the medium is f (0) in 3 foin hydrolyzed to esculetin and dextrose.
+Tryptone, proteose peptone and beef extract serves as sources of carbon, nitrogen, amino acids, vitamins and essential growth nutrients. oxgall and sodium azide inhibits most of the other accompanyning bacteria.
+Esculin in the medium is hydrolyzed to esculetin and dextrose.
 Esculetin reacts with ferric citrate to form a dark brown or black complex, visualized as a zone of black precipitate around the colonies.